IBM/smart-email-support/README.md

   - In the flow editor top right corner click on three horizontal bars.
   - Navigate to `Import` and then click on `clipboard`
   - Paste the copied content here and click on `Import` button.
-  - The node-RED flow is now imported.
+  - The Node-RED flow is now imported.
 - Update email and service details in Node-RED flow.
   - Double click to open `FromEmail` node.
 Update `Userid` and `Password` fields here.
 This is the customer support email id which needs to be monitored by organisations to receive emails from customers.
 For this code pattern, you can use your existing email id or create a new email account with gmail and provide the details here.
 Also, if required, update the refresh rate, which is in seconds, so that the node will look for new emails at regular intervals.
 The imported flow has a refresh rate of 360 seconds or 6 minutes.
 Click `Done`.
   - Double click on `customer_data_search` node.